Muzzamil75/People-Fetcher-Express-React/README.md

 ## People fetcher

-This is the simple people fetcher buil with express , React , morgan ,corse
+This is the simple people fetcher builD with express , React ,Node , morgan ,cors

 #### Run the server in server directory
 using ```node index.js```